osimosu/osimosu.github.io/_posts/2021-07-04-how-to-deploy-a-simple-webapp-to-aws-lightsail-using docker-and-ecr.markdown

 ---
 layout: "post"
-title:  "How to Deploy a Simple Webapp to AWS Lightsail Using Docker and ECR"
+title:  "How to deploy a simple webapp to AWS Lightsail using Docker and ECR"
 date:   "2021-07-04 13:30:00 -0500"
 categories: aws, lightsail, docker, docker-compose, ecr, bash
 ---